 From the initial cold task assessment before the start of a term, three or four independent targets will be set for each child which will bridge the half term/unit and should be achievable across different genres of writing.
-The target sheet will be stuck into the front of their daily writing books.
-The targets that the children should be working on will be highlighted and then dated on each occasion that the child has achieved that target.
-When it has been achieved on 3 occasions, a new target should be highlighted.
+The target sheet will be stuck into the front of their daily writing books (KS2 only) In some cases, it will be more appropriate to make target sheets more mobile, so that they can be used between subjects.
+The targets that the children should be working on will be dated by them on each occasion that the child has achieved that target.
+When it has been achieved on 3 occasions, a new target should be set.
 The maximum amount of marking on a cold task should be green highlighting to show specific areas where the children have done well.
 Spelling errors, too, can be picked up.